-Other Access Yes all 3 Permissive footpaths and open

-Provision access in Blackgreen Wood and

-St Julian's Wood.

-Cycle path adjacent to St Julian's

-Network.

-Large car park near St Julian's

-Wood.

-The open grounds surrounding St

-Julian's Wood and bordering Park

-Street Embankment to the north

-public access.

-Public Yes 1a, 2a - Volunteers (Friends) groups used

-Involvement to be involved in Blackgreen

-Wood and St Julian's Wood

-management (access

-activities recently ceased but

-could resume soon.

-Public events used to be regularly

-held to promote wood and its

-management and could resume

-operations being carried out

-Visitor Yes 1a, 2a 3 Several interpretation boards

-Information , have been set up in Blackgreen

-Wood and St Julian's Wood.

-Public Recreation Yes all 3 Public and permissive footpaths,

-Facilities - benches.

-Provision of Yes 2a - A school holidays project is being

-Learning St Julian's Wood

-Opportunities Vac Compfired littering deg fouling

-Anti-social Rehewieur res dll - Campines, intering, dog fouring,

-Benaviour marl pits, etc.

-Other (please No

-Specify):

-Water

-Watercourses No - -

-Lakes NO - -

-Ponds INO No - - -

-Other (please res Ta 3 Ditches can be found around

-Specify).
-1 1 1 Diackyreen wood.
+Other Access Yes all 3 Permissive footpaths and open Provision access in Blackgreen Wood and St Julian's Wood.
+Cycle path adjacent to St Julian's Wood, part of the National Cycle Network.
+Large car park near St Julian's Wood.
+The open grounds surrounding St Julian's Wood and bordering Park Street Embankment to the north are recreational areas open to public access.
+Public Involvement Yes 1a, 2a Volunteers (Friends) groups used to be involved in Blackgreen Wood and St Julian's Wood management (access management work, etc.).
+Their activities recently ceased but could resume soon.
+Public events used to be regularly held to promote wood and its management and could resume with new management operations being carried out.
+Visitor Information Yes 1a, 2a 3 Several interpretation boards have been set up in Blackgreen Wood and St Julian's Wood.
+Public Recreation Facilities Yes all 3 Public and permissive footpaths, benches.
+Provision of Learning Opportunities Yes 2a - A school holidays project is being developed for a woodland trail in St Julian's Wood.
+Anti-social Behaviour Yes all - Campfires, littering, dog fouling, unauthorized trail biking in the marl pits, etc. Other (please Specify): No Water Watercourses No - - Lakes No - - Ponds No - - Other (please Specify): Yes 1a 3 Ditches can be found around Blackgreen Wood.